 Dartmouth-Hitchcock Medical Center (DHMC) is home to an Intensive Care Nursery (ICN) with a twist: among those providing care for the newborns and their parents are a troupe of Colby-Sawyer alumni, faculty and student nurses, including Elizabeth Abbott ’17.
 Now, she's passed her NCLEX-RN and works in the ICN where she trained.

 “I’ve wanted to work at DHMC since I was little,” said Abbott, who grew up in Pembroke, N.H.
-Her senior practicum at the medical center is the culmination of the years of hard work and dedication she has put into becoming a nurse.
+Her senior practicum at the medical center was the culmination of the years of hard work and dedication she has put into becoming a nurse.

 The practicum is designed to facilitate the transition from the role of student to graduate nurse.
-Abbott's experience in the ICN, which is a particularly demanding environment due to the extreme fragility of its patients who are either acutely ill or recovering from a premature birth.
-The stethoscope she uses to listen to her patients’ hearts is smaller than a grape.
+Abbott's experience in the ICN was particularly demanding due to the extreme fragility of its patients who are either acutely ill or recovering from a premature birth.
+The stethoscope she used to listen to her patients’ hearts was smaller than a grape.
 She independently medicated, fed and performed assessments on the infants throughout the day, working to keep them comfortable while also reassuring and educating their parents.